johnfedoruk/bangular/aio/content/guide/dependency-injection-in-action.md

-Angular asks the injector for the service associated with the `LoggerService` and assigns the returned value to the `logger` parameter.
+Bangular asks the injector for the service associated with the `LoggerService` and assigns the returned value to the `logger` parameter.

 Where did the injector get that value?